hashicorp/terraform-provider-aws/website/docs/r/cloudfront_distribution.html.markdown

 ##### Origin Shield Arguments

 * `enabled` (Required) - Whether Origin Shield is enabled.
-* `origin_shield_region` (Required) - AWS Region for Origin Shield.
+* `origin_shield_region` (Optional) - AWS Region for Origin Shield.
 To specify a region, use the region code, not the region name.
-For example, specify the US East (Ohio) region as us-east-2.
+For example, specify the US East (Ohio) region as `us-east-2`.

 ##### S3 Origin Config Arguments